Kenmanekoma/ObjectDetector/README.md

 ## Introduction
   This project uses OpenCV to perform real-time object detection using a computer webcam.The goal is to detect objects like people, chairs, dogs, and other objects by looping over each frame of the video stream.
+I used python 3.10 version on this project.

   Heres the output.
   ![alt text](image/picture.jpg)